 At 300 members strong, the Trojan Marching Band is the largest student spirit group on campus and a highly visible ambassador representing USC in the local community, the nation and the world.
 The band’s history dates back to 1880.
 Since that time, the band has developed into one of the most innovative marching bands in the country.

 Nicknamed The Spirit of Troy, the band presents a new, energetic halftime show at every home football game and sends a portion of the band to each away football game — with the full band traveling annually to the Bay Area and biennially to South Bend, Indiana for the game against Notre Dame.

 The band is also frequently referred to as “Hollywood’s Band” because of its many appearances on the silver and small screens.
-The Spirit of Troy has appeared in such feature films as Forrest Gump and The Naked Gun and has performed at three Academy Awards telecasts, two Grammy Awards, and on Glee, American Idol, Dancing With the Stars and The Tonight Show.
+The Spirit of Troy has appeared in such feature films as Forrest Gump , The Naked Gun and The Croods and has performed at three Academy Awards telecasts, two Grammy Awards, and on Glee, American Idol, Dancing With the Stars and The Tonight Show.

 The Trojan Marching Band is the only collegiate marching band to possess two platinum albums for its collaboration with the rock group Fleetwood Mac on the hit single “Tusk.”
 In 2010 the band performed at the Coachella music festival with the metal group Coheed and Cambria.
 The Spirit of Troy has traveled to 17 countries on six continents for such events as the 50th Anniversary of D-Day in Normandy and World Expositions in Australia, Spain, Portugal, Japan and China.
 For more information about the Trojan Marching Band, visit its Website at uscband.com.